 The Z-Machine◊, a device with a peak power output of 290 terawatts, over 10 times the combined power flowing through all of the world's electrical grid for a few tens of nanoseconds, generating a plasma implosion, an extremely powerful X-ray blast and lightning storm, and partially destroying itself.
 Originally built as a nuclear bomb simulator with an output of 50 tW, it's now being used as an extreme physics experiment and fusion power testbed, with plans to upgrade it to output 1 petawatt - 1000 tW.
 It's working principle, the Z-pinch, essentially involves gathering as much energy as you can and releasing it one extremely powerful shot through a couple of poor thin wires, causing said wires to explode into a plasma and then causing the plasma to then crush itself under its own magnetic field.
 This process, apart from generating huge amounts of X-rays creating, can generate stupendous temperatures, many times hotter than the center of the Sun.
 It is one of the ways of achieving inertial confinement fusion reactions - the other two ways involve having hundreds of giant laser beams simultaneously converge on a tiny ball of hydrogen as in the 500 tW National Ignition Facility or have a runaway fission chain reaction - a nuclear bomb - implode on a hydrogen target - creating a thermonuclear bomb.

-Similar to the Samuel B. Robberts example above, we has a civillian example of Tim Tayloring for an emergancy: The RMS Carpathia had a registered top speed of only 14 knots (16 mph).
+Similar to the Samuel B. Robberts example above, we has a civilian example of Tim Tayloring for an emergency: The RMS Carpathia had a registered top speed of only 14 knots (16 mph).
 When he got the Titanic's distress signal, what does Captain Rostron do?
 Cut off the heat to the A/C and hot water taps and redirect it all to the engines for MORE POWER!
+As the stokers barely could work the overheated boilers at the needed pace, he also called for the second team of stokers, then sleeping, and sent them to feed the boilers to the last possible grain of coal.
 Doing so scored the 500+ foot long liner a speedy (for her) 17.5 knots (20.1 mph).
 ARR ARR ARR!